 4. ThreadNanny Appliqué Scissors

-If duckbill scissors feel too unfamiliar in your hand, we recommend this curved pair as a satisfying alternative.
-It features an elegant, curved handle that allows you to get very close to your stitching, and it is armed with very sharp tips that won’t leave rough edges.
-The zigzag body allows you to position your hand close to the work surface to improve control and accuracy.
-Also, the sleek blades can access super-tight areas and awkward curves, which is where duckbill scissors can come up short.
+If duckbill scissors feel too unfamiliar in your hand, we recommend these double curved ones from the Japanese brand Kai.
+The five-inch scissors are razor-sharp, allowing for effortless trimming of appliqués, and have large finger holes for comfort.
+The zigzag body allows you to position your hand close to the work surface to improve control and accuracy, and the pointed tips can access super-tight areas and awkward curves, which is where duckbill scissors can come up short.
+Note that they are somewhat delicate, so they’re not the best choice for heavier fabrics like denim.